 The Baptismal Bib Sewing Ministry sew baptismal bibs that are given to the youngest members of our community when they are baptized.
 Fabric, ribbon and thread supplied.

 Children’s Liturgy of the Word (CLOW)

 Young people between the ages of four through the fourth grade are led by adult catechists from the Sunday assembly at the 10 am Mass to another location (Parish Meeting Room) to break open the Word from the Sunday’s scripture readings more on a children’s level of understanding.
 The children return to Mass to participate in the Eucharist.
-Note that this ministry is on hold due to the pandemic.

 The St. Matthias Liturgical Environment Ministry decorates the Church to reflect the liturgical seasons of the Church year.
 If this description peaks your interest in this ministry, it means you tend to enjoy learning about the liturgical seasons, as well as such activities as design, crafting, sewing, building, painting, and floral arranging.
 A green thumb is helpful for work with the church plants.
 People of all ages and with all levels of talent are welcome, as well as those with skills and talents specifically related to architecture and design, as long as you have the desire to help.
 Time commitments tend to consolidate around the change of Church seasons.